 Once you have located, normally no more than three venues, then we would recommend that you ask your top three wedding venues several questions on email about their green credentials before visiting, that way you are already on the path to keeping your carbon footprint to a minimum.
 Once you are content with their answers visit the strongest venue first.

 What are the benefits of booking your ‘green’ wedding venue early?

-For a green wedding, we recommend that you book your wedding venue well in advance, we suggest a minimum of 18 months, as this enables you to really do your research, and find a venue that is not only green but chic.
-By researching your green venue well in advance this enables you to:
+When planning an eco friendly wedding, we recommend that you book your wedding venue well in advance, we suggest a minimum of 18 months, as this enables you to really do your research, and find a venue that is not only green but chic.
+By researching your sustainable venue well in advance this enables you to:

 - Book the most positive ‘green’ time of the year.
 Book during the Spring and Autumn equinox, for a green wedding, as this is when you can maximise the daylight hours, so using less electricity.
 An outside Gazebo is perfect for a summer wedding as this means, weather permitting, you can choose to marry outside, perfect for a beautiful, romantic, quintessential wedding

 - Pick a venue that does not have air conditioning.
 Instead of booking a venue that has air conditioning to keep cool, why not choose a venue that has lots of windows that can be opened.
 Why, because this enables you to keep the air fresh by having the windows or vents open, to let the ‘old’ air out and bring the fresh real air in

 - Look up at the sky.
 Pick a venue that has roof or ceiling windows, as just taking a moment to look up to the sky makes everyone feel relaxed, freer and more connected with the outside and is good for you and your guest’s well-being.
 Did you know that roof windows bring in twice as much light as vertical windows as they enable the light to penetrate further into the room – flooding every corner of your wedding breakfast room with daylight makes it also feel more spacious